sveltejs/v2.svelte.dev/content/guide/07-element-directives.md

 <Widget on:foo/>
 ```

 Since component events do not propagate as DOM events do, this can be used to pass events through intermediate components.
-This shorthand technique also applies to element events (`on:click` is `fire('click')`).
+This shorthand technique also applies to element events (`on:click` is equivalent to `on:click="fire('click', event)"`).

 ### Refs